 Utah State Senate Visual Arts Scholarship Competition

 This project is sponsored by Senate President Wayne Niederhauser and the Utah State Senate in an effort to challenge Utah students in grades 9-12 to view the world artistically and express their creativity.
 In addition, the Utah Senate will reward outstanding students with scholarships to support their college and career goals.
 The competition is being administered by the Utah Division of Arts & Museums.
 Visit our Submittable page to submit your entry.
-Please read the 2017-18 guidelines before submitting.
+Entries are usually due in the Fall.

 Arts education offers many connections to resources for professional development offered through universities, school districts, arts companies and organizations of arts professionals.
 We also highlight links to toolkits, lesson plans, curriculum development and funding to help you strengthen your school arts programs.